Wildlife Trade and Public Health

 Consumption and demand for wild meat is driving severe declines and extinctions in wildlife populations in Southeast Asia.
 Such consumption and trade in wildlife also poses a high risk of infectious diseases for humans.
 In the globalised, connected world in which we live, these diseases cross national borders at alarming speeds and can escalate into global epidemic events, affecting millions.

-Much of the consumption of wild meat and wildlife products is motivated by traditional beliefs in the unproven medicinal properties of these products, and the recent urban imagination that wild meat is inherently healthier than farmed meat.
+Much of the consumption of wild meat and wildlife products is motivated by beliefs in the unproven medicinal properties of these products, and the recent urban imagination that wild meat is inherently healthier than farmed meat.
 The global demand for live animals bound for the pet trade creates additional pressure on wildlife populations and results in large-scale trading of certain species.

 Markets for live wild animals and bushmeat are common across the Greater Mekong region, with demand originating from a broad spectrum of people.
 Fresh produce markets also often sell multiple species of illegally hunted or captured wildlife, alive and dead.
 These markets, where humans come in constant contact with both domestic and wild animals, act as breeding grounds for known and unknown pathogens, some of which can mutate, become transmittable and infectious among human populations, causing widespread suffering and even death.